July 9, 2024

 Planting Your Lavender Hedge

 Now that your site is ready it’s time to plant the lavender.
-Here’s a step-by-step guide to get you started.
+Here’s a step by step guide to get you started.

 Spacing and Layout Tips